nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 This documentation assumes that you are already familiar to Google Cloud Platform accounts and has a prior knowledge regarding GCP billing and cost usage for Kubernetes related services.

-If you are new to Google Cloud Platform, we advise you to first [sign up for a free account](https://cloud.google.com/signup) to get a better understanding of the platform and its features.
-Please refer to [Create a Google Account](https://support.google.com/accounts/answer/27441) and [Overview of Cloud billing concepts](https://cloud.google.com/billing/docs/concepts#billing_account) for more information on account types and cost usage.
+If you are new to the Google Cloud Platform, we advise you to first [sign up for a free account](https://cloud.google.com/signup) to get a better understanding of the platform and its features.
+Check the [Create a Google Account documentation](https://support.google.com/accounts/answer/27441) and [Overview of Cloud billing concepts](https://cloud.google.com/billing/docs/concepts#billing_account) for more information on account types and cost usage.
 Also, please refer to
 [Cluster management fee and free tier](https://cloud.google.com/kubernetes-engine/pricing#cluster_management_fee_and_free_tier) documentation for an overview of how costs are calculated and applied to an organization’s billing account.

 For a more detailed cost estimate, please also refer to our \[Conceptual guides\] for more information regarding the basic infrastructure provided by Nebari.

-:::note If you are using a new GCP account, please keep in mind the [quotas](https://cloud.google.com/docs/quota) of your account.
+:::note If you are using a new GCP account, please keep in mind the [GCP quotas](https://cloud.google.com/docs/quota) of your account.
 Every new `free tier` account has a limited quota for resources like vCPU/Mem/GPUs per region among others.
 Refer to [Google's free-tier limits](https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits) documentation for more information. :::